IBM/knative101/workshop/exercise-6/README.md

     fib-knative-zero          fib-knative         fib-knative-zero          3            True
     ```

-4. In the next section, we'll be deploying the same application, but with a different method, solet's clean up our service.
+6. In the next section, we'll be deploying the same application, but with a different method, so let's clean up our service.

     ```
     kn service delete fib-knative